Mission

 @biojamcamp

-BioJam 2023 was a 3-week camp in collaboration with Migrant Education Region XVI (Monterey County Office of Education).
-We served over 30 migrant high school students from Salinas and South Monterey County.
+BioJam camp in 2020-2024 engaged migrant students through a collaboration with Migrant Education Region XVI (Monterey County Office of Education).
+We have served over 30 migrant high school students each year from Salinas and South Monterey County.

 Press